Overview

 Gunditjmara legacy

 Learn about the heritage of western Victoria's Gunditjmara people.
-Walk and talk with a local guide, see native wildlife or have the opportunity to sample bush foods of the area.
-Visit the ancient Budj Bim Cultural Landscape at Lake Condah, a permanent Aboriginal settlement and aquaculture site that dispels the myth that all Indigenous people of Australia were nomadic.
+Visit the ancient Budj Bim Cultural Landscape at Lake Condah, a permanent Aboriginal settlement and aquaculture site.
 Get an Aboriginal perspective on flora, fauna, volcanic land formations, bush survival and traditional medicinal practices at Tower Hill State Game Reserve.

 Seafaring days

-Discover the tragic shipwreck history of Victoria's southern coast.
-Visit shipwreck sites along the rugged coastline, delve into local lore at the Flagstaff Hill Maritime Village, and visit historic lighthouses.
+Check out shipwreck sites along the rugged coastline, delve into local lore at the Flagstaff Hill Maritime Village, and visit historic lighthouses.
 Learn about the tragedy of the Loch Ard Shipwreck near Port Campbell in 1878, one of the most infamous of Victoria's shipwrecks.
-Explore the beaches on foot along the iconic Great Ocean Walk.

-From shipwrecks to surf legends.
 Spend a day exploring the Australian National Surfing Museum in Victoria's surf capital of Torquay.
-Check out the development of boards through the decades, see film clips of the greats in action, and experience the impact surf culture has had on the Australian way of life.
+Check out the development of boards through the decades and see film clips of the greats in action.

 Heritage buildings